 New future ethics

-The „futurisation“ of ecological problems poses an existential threat for the next generations.
-The happiness of present generations is bought at the expense of misery for future generations.
+Future generations face a series of grave threats which we in the present engender – antibiotic resistance and climate change are just two examples.
+Our comfort is bought at the expense of misery later.
 In the face of present and future problems, we can no longer afford this short-sighted policy.
-We need a new future ethics that will preserve the opportunities and potential of future generations.
+We need a new form of ethics that will preserve opportunities for future generations.

 In the last few years the number of scientific magazines and articles referring to justice between generations and to the ethics of the future (in the broadest sense) has soared.
 The concept of ‘intergenerational justice’ may very well become an intellectual leitmotif of the new century.
 Not only does it deal with the future, it is also set to influence the future direction of philosophy and politics.

-FRGF discusses definitions and concepts of intergenerational justice.
-Scarcely any scientist denies that scientific terms must be well-defined and precise.
-The possibility to criticize theories in a constructive way becomes more difficult, if theories contain terms which are imprecise and ambiguous.
-FRFG therefore aims to achieve a clear understanding and definition of key terms such as ‘justice’, ‘future generations’, ‘intergenerational equity’ and ‘intergenerational justice’.
+The FRFG writes about the theory too.
+The FRFG hopes to help define key terms and so enable a clear understanding of the topic area.
+What exactly do ‘justice’, ‘future generations’, ‘intergenerational equity’ and ‘intergenerational justice’ mean?
 How do we distinguish ‘intergenerational justice’ from ‘social justice’ or ‘gender justice’?
 Do we see a generation of people as something static?
 What do we mean when we talk about overlapping generations?
 Can we really draw a dividing line between different generations?
-Is ‘sustainability’ synonymous to ‘generational justice’?
+Is ‘sustainability’ synonymous with ‘intergenerational justice’?

 For further reading: